 Stylish Living: Arranging the Furniture in Your Living Room

 These days, the (capital L, capital R) Living Room is that place in your home where you most often entertain guests.
 It might take the form of a traditional formal parlor or be one part of a greater entertaining space sharing equal billing with the kitchen.
 Either way, having a functional and stylish living room helps you create a comfortable and welcoming space for your friends and family.
-When arranging the furniture in your living room, approach the task with a fashion stylist’s eye and play up your room’s best features to dress it for success.
+When arranging the living room furniture, approach the task with a fashion stylist’s eye and play up your room’s best features to dress it for success.
+If you’re looking for new pieces of living room furniture, there’s always a wide variety of options in shops like www.homeaccents2.com/living-room/.

 Focus Hocus-Pocus: Creating Illusions